SciTools/iris/docs/iris/src/further_topics/metadata.rst

 and :ref:`combine <metadata combine>` methods only support operations on instances of the same metadata class (see :ref:`exception to the rule <exception rule>`).

-However, metadata may be converted from one metadata class to another by using the ``from_metadata`` class method.
+However, metadata may be converted from one metadata class to another using the ``from_metadata`` class method.
 For example, given the following :class:`~iris.common.metadata.CubeMetadata`,